-The AQA Computer Science course structure over two years is as follows:
+The AQA Computer Science course is assessed via:

 - Paper 1 On screen programming exam, with the questions based on a preliminary program studied prior to the exam.
 (40% of the A-level) - Paper 2 Written theory topics.
 (40% of the A-level) - NEA Investigation of a practical problem, leading to the development of a solution.
 Both knowledge and skills acquired during the course will be required.
 (20% of the A-level)